Data Processing and Dimension Reduction

 • The encoder will be used automatically to encode training data, covariance matrices, and predictions within the Emulate and Sample routines.

-An external API is also available using the encode_data, and encode_structure_matrix methods if needed.
+An external API is also available using the encode_data, and encode_structure_matrix methods if needed to encode new data, or new covariance-type matrices.

 Defaults and recommendations